-Q: Dr. Jimenez, I read one of your articles about physical therapy and spinal stenosis exercises that focus on stretches for relieving pain.
-I was wondering if it was also possible to do aerobic exercise with a spinal condition and can you recommend a safe cardiovascular program?
+Q: Dr. Jimenez, I read one of your articles about physical therapy and spinal stenosis exercises focusing on stretches to relieve pain.
+I was wondering if it was also possible to do aerobic exercise with a spinal condition, and can you recommend a safe cardiovascular program?

-I’m a 65-year-old with spinal stenosis, and I want to stay in shape.
-I try to ride a stationary bike for 20 minutes at least 2 times a week, but with my low back pain, I don’t always finish the workout.
+I’m a 65-year-old with spinal stenosis and want to stay in shape.
+I try to ride a stationary bike for 20 minutes at least 2 times a week, but I don’t always finish the workout with my low back pain.

-A: I do recommend aerobic exercise for everyone, but especially for people with spinal conditions.
+A: I recommend aerobic exercise for everyone, especially those with spinal conditions.

-Aerobic exercise increases the blood flow to the body’s tissues, and people with high levels of cardiovascular fitness generally do better dealing with spinal problems.
+Aerobic exercise increases the blood flow to the body’s tissues, and people with high cardiovascular fitness generally deal better with spinal problems.

-However, before anyone with a spine condition or any medical condition for that matter, starts a wellness and fitness program, they should check with their primary caregiver, to clear the individual as fit to exercise.
+However, before anyone with a spine or any medical condition starts a wellness and fitness program, they should check with their primary caregiver to clear the individual as fit to exercise.

-Example: Someone with cardiovascular (heart problems) can have restrictions when it comes to certain types of exercise.
+Example: Someone with cardiovascular (heart problems) can have restrictions regarding certain types of exercise.

 A physical exam will make sure your body is ready for exercise.